captvonsciencypants/computational-imaging-lab/teaching.md

 ---

-# Jupyter Notebooks
+## Jupyter Notebooks
 Some illustratively inventive ipython notebooks are maintained here.
 These notebooks were initiated when I was helping to organise the [Prickly Python](http://prickly-pythons.github.io/) meetings at Arizona State University where anyone interested can come along and learn about physics and Python.

-## Python basics
+### Python basics

-## Data processing
+### Data processing

-## Numerical methods
+### Numerical methods

-## Physics
+### Physics

 ---

-# COSC131
+## COSC131 - Introduction to Programming for Engineers
 <img align="left" src="figs/teaching_cosc131.png" width="150">

-COSC131 - Introduction to Programming for Engineers is a course started at the University of Canterbury in 2021.
-This course is taught almost entirely with pre-recorded videos and online quizzes.
-I recorded a series of lecture videos on numerical methods and algorithms consitituting the learning materials for week 10 of the course.
+COSC131 is a course that was started at the University of Canterbury (UC) in 2021 to teach Python to all first year engineering students.
+It was one of the largest course at UC with an enrolment number of approximately 1300 students.
+COSC131 is taught almost entirely with pre-recorded videos and online quizzes.
+I recorded a series of lecture videos on numerical methods and algorithms, consitituting the learning materials for week 10 of the course.

 A sample is shown below.